bruno-ponne/coding-the-past/_posts/2023-02-11-Use-Matplotlib-line-plot-to-create-visualizations.md

   - o: Customize your plots for a clearer presentation;
   - o: Learn how to identify and highlight important components in your graph.
 keywords: beautiful visualizations, matplotlib line plot, matplotlib legend, matplotlib axes
-description: Use Matplotlib to code beautiful visualizations
+description: Master data visualization using Matplotlib - Use historical GDP data, spotlight the 1929 crisis with axvspan, and craft compelling visuals with Matplotlib subplots.
-last_modified_at: 05-Mar-23
+last_modified_at: 02-Sep-23
 ---

 <br>